ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameStrings/StringPracticeParsons.rst

+.. include:: ../csp_global.rst

 Mixed Up Code Practice
 ------------------------------

 Try to solve each of the following.
 Click the *Check Me* button to check each solution.
 You will be told if your solution is too short, has a block in the wrong order, or you are using the wrong block.
 Some of the problems have an extra block that isn't needed in the correct solution.
-Try to solve these on your phone or other mobile device!

-.. parsonsprob:: ch4ex1muc
+.. parsonsprob:: ch3ex1muc
    :adaptive:
    :noindent: